 You’ll want to visit any potential facility, of course, but, when you do, I would urge you to linger awhile.
 Observe the environment that the children are in and how they are seemingly treated.
-Make sure the facility appears “child proof” in the various ways that you would seek to guard against accidents in your own home.
-This would include secure gates at the top of stairs, locks on any gates that lead from the backyard to the roadway, locks on cabinets where household cleaning chemicals might be located and the like.
-Cleanliness of the facility is also so vitally important.
+Make sure the facility appears “childproof” in the various ways that you would seek to guard against accidents in your own home.
+This would include secure gates at the top of stairs, locks on any gates that lead from the backyard to the roadway, locks on cabinets where household cleaning chemicals might be located, and the like.
+The cleanliness of the facility is also so vitally important.
 Take the time to meet and really get to know those who work at the facility.
 Ask frank and honest questions about their child care experience and whether any child has previously been injured on their watch.
-Ask if they are certified in CPR and/or whether they’ve successfully completed a First Aid class.
-You’ll want to make sure that any potential facility that you choose maintains liability insurance as, remarkably, there is no law that currently mandates that insurance coverage be in place for those who operate a daycare center.
+Ask if they are certified in CPR and/or whether they’ve completed a First Aid class.
+You’ll want to make sure that any potential facility that you choose maintains liability insurance as, remarkably, no law currently mandates that insurance coverage is in place for those who operate a daycare center.
 Before committing to a facility, it’s not a bad idea to randomly drop in unannounced to see how things operate when they least expect your visit.

 You may also want to request a copy of the Department of Early Education and Care Family Child Care Parent Handbook for each facility that you are considering.
 Inside you’ll find a host of valuable information concerning each facility.
 For those with very young children, you should know that the Department of Early Education and Care (which oversees daycare centers), mandates that children who are younger than six months of age at the time of enrollment must be under direct visual supervision at all times, including while napping,

 Your vigilance in becoming well informed and intimately involved in your child’s care will minimize the risk of danger when your child is out of your sight.